jsegitz/distro-security-meetup/minutes/next.md

   No reaction from CVE board.
 Tried email and linkedin

-- GCVE initiative (Guest Alexandre Dulaunoy of CIRCLE) Not available in July, contact again in September

 - Combined efforts to score the CVEs and check affectedness

 - Oracle presentation (David Fernandez Gonzalez)